MartinVerges/womolin-gaslevel/README.md

  In addition you need some few small cables and soldering equipment to build the circuit.

+## Webinstaller

+To make it super simple, our pre build firmware can be uploaded to your ESP32 using our Webinstaller.
+You can find it at [https://webinstaller.womolin.de](https://webinstaller.womolin.de).

 ## How to build this PlatformIO based project

 1. [Install PlatformIO Core](http://docs.platformio.org/page/core.html)